13 Must-Haves In Your Essential Oil Collection?

 There is a reason why certain smells are powerfully attached to memory.
 The olfactory senses are the strongest out of the 5 senses.
 However, essential oils are not just for diffusing.
 While they can freshen up a room, essential oils when used in a diluted form can be applied topically to help with anxiety, headaches, and even menstrual cramps.
 Read on to find out what oils any fan should include in their essential oil collection.

 Lavender is considered one of the most popular essential oils, and for good reason.
-Its sedative, antispasmodic, anti-anxiety, anti-inflammatory, antimicrobial, antioxidant, antibacterial, anesthetic, immune boosting, and antiviral.
-Use it in beauty products to take advantage of its skin enhancing properties, or spray some on your pillow or diffuse it for a restful night’s sleep.
+Its sedative, antispasmodic, anti-anxiety, anti-inflammatory, antimicrobial, antioxidant, antibacterial, anesthetic, immune-boosting, and antiviral.
+Use it in beauty products to take advantage of its skin-enhancing properties, or spray some on your pillow or diffuse it for a restful night’s sleep.

 Need a pick me up?
 The smell of peppermint has been shown to invigorate the senses and provide a quick boost of energy.
 Like lavender and lemon, it’s everywhere and for good reason.
-Peppermint, in addition to being a stimulant, is antispasmodic, antiviral, antimicrobial, antifungal, antioxidant, and an effective treatment for tension headaches.
-Gently massage a little on your temples or use a peppermint scented lip balm and enjoy feeling energized and headache free.
+Peppermint, in addition to being a stimulant, is an antispasmodic, antiviral, antimicrobial, antifungal, antioxidant, and effective treatment for tension headaches.
+Gently massage a little on your temples or use a peppermint-scented lip balm and enjoy feeling energized and headache-free.

 Not just for koalas.
 Because of its menthol-like scent, Eucalyptus is a popular choice for those suffering through the cold and flu season, and just a whiff of this potent scent can clear the airways.
 What is not widely known about eucalyptus is that it is also a potent all-natural pesticide – able to kill fungus, bacteria, mites, insects, and weeds.

 You likely encounter this one every day and don’t realize it.
 Lemon oil is commonly found in everything from household cleaners to soap.
 When used topically it is a powerful astringent, antiseptic, and antibacterial agent.
 You can also use a diluted version to help diminish signs of aging such as wrinkles and loss of skin tone.
-When using in an aromatherapy regimen lemon has anti-depressant qualities and anti-stress properties.
+When using an aromatherapy regimen lemon has anti-depressant qualities and anti-stress properties.

 This spicy and exotic scent is for more than just sweets and Christmas.
-When used in aromatherapy it can be used a decongestant.
+When used in aromatherapy it can be used as a decongestant.
 Those who lead a more active lifestyle or are prone to chronic pain will find cinnamon especially helpful as it is known to be anti-inflammatory and can assist with pain relief due to it’s antispasmodic and analgesic properties

-A staple in Thai cuisine, this aromatic grass, which has been described as lemony and herbal, could be used a mood booster alone.
+A staple in Thai cuisine, this aromatic grass, which has been described as lemony and herbal, could be used as a mood booster alone.
 However, lemongrass contains potent pharmaceutical properties such as anti-fungal and anti-inflammatory.
 Looking for an alternative to DEET bug sprays?
 Lemongrass is also a powerful insect repellant.

 7Tea Tree Oil